JayMass5800/HabitV8/STORE_DESCRIPTIONS.md

 ✓ Calendar and health app integration
 ✓ Beautiful, customizable interface
 ✓ Offline functionality
+✓ No subscription required, ever.
+✓ No third-party services.
+✓ Local data storage with encryption.
+✓ No data sharing.

-✓ Data export capabilities
+✓ Data export capabilities - coming soon.
-✓ No subscription required

-Whether you're trying to drink more water, exercise regularly, read daily, or build any positive routine, HabitV8 provides the tools and motivation you need to succeed.
+Whether you're trying to drink more water, remember to take your medications, exercise regularly, or build any positive routine, HabitV8 provides the tools and motivation you need to succeed.

 Download HabitV8 today and start building the habits that will transform your life!